Mars Science Laboratory

 Mars Science Laboratory (MSL) is a robotic space probe mission to Mars launched by NASA on November 26, 2011, which successfully landed Curiosity, a Mars rover, in Gale Crater on August 6, 2012.
-The overall objectives include investigating Mars' habitability, studying its climate and geology, and collecting data for a human mission to Mars.
+The overall objectives include investigating Mars's habitability, studying its climate and geology, and collecting data for a human mission to Mars.
 The rover carries a variety of scientific instruments designed by an international team.